 Accessibility Advocacy Through Social Media

-In response to the growing pressure, major social media platforms implemented accessibility features.
-For instance, alt text for images, autogenerated closed captioning for videos, etc.
+In response to growing pressure, major platforms have implemented accessibility features.
+These include alt text for images, autogenerated closed captioning for videos, and increasingly, AI-generated descriptions for visual content.